 12.12 With respect to all reports initiated for RFP, a report on the sources of financing, and other financial commentary as considered appropriate, shall be prepared.

 12.13 Reporting will not include financial summaries of bids as this information will remain confidential.
 Any disclosure of information shall be made by the appropriate officer in accordance with the provisions of the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, as amended.

-12.14 Unsuccessful proponents may, upon their request, attend a debriefing session with a Purchasing and Supply representative to review their competitive bid.
+12.14 Unsuccessful proponents may, upon their request, attend a debriefing session with a Procurement and Supply representative to review their competitive bid.
 Any discussions relating to any submissions other than that of the proponent present will be strictly prohibited.
 This debriefing session is intended to provide general feedback regarding the proponent’s rating on various criteria in order to allow the proponent to understand where future improvements might be available.
 Debriefings will not occur until after Council award of the project in question.